What is a Planned Gift?

 Will DonationsMaking a will donation entitles your family to leave a legacy to the Cedars Cancer Foundation.

 Your donation can be made in one of the following ways:

 1) A specific bequest: for example, a fixed sum of money, an art work or property.
 That's the most common method.

 2) A percentage of your assets or a category of assets such as all of your stock market shares.

-3) Bequeathing all of your assets to the Cedars Cancer Institute at the MUHC.
+3) Bequeathing all of your assets to the Cedars Cancer Foundation at the MUHC.
 Your legal advisor can help you draft a last will and testament.
 You can also communicate with us to obtain further information.

-3 ways to make a life insurance donation:
+Life Insurance Donations3 ways to make a life insurance donation:

 • She receives an annual tax receipt of $1,200.

 • She is entitled to a $600 tax credit ($1200 X tax rate of 50%*).

 • She is therefore actually spending $600 per year, i.e. $1,200 – $600 = $600.